 We went to St. Louis over the weekend for Brian’s memorial service.
 He died almost two months ago, so it was hard living it all over again… harder than I had anticipated.
 In no way did I think the experience was going to be fun, but I did not anticipate just how emotional I was going to be.
 I started crying the moment I entered the building.

-Jen, did a phenomenal job putting the service together.
+His sister, Jen, did a phenomenal job putting the service together.
 I remember years ago Brian saying he wanted his service to be more of a “party”, and though we were definitely not partying, there were fun, upbeat activities around the room for people to participate in, including a photo booth area of things Brian liked (Clark Kent glasses because he loved Superman, Mizzou tiger ears, and unicorn headbands).

 At another station people could write a memory of him on a piece of paper and toss it in a bowl.
 At the end of the service, Jen pulled a few of them out of the bowl to read aloud.
 She managed to pull both of my kids’ memories.
 Chloe’s card read: